boydmeredith/jbreda_kilosort/README.md

 - writes into a new file `{session}_Nbundle_forkilosort.bin`

 *this function returns:*
-- for X .bin files in the `binfilesforkilsort2`, X pre-processed .bin files in `binfilesforkilsort2`
+- for X .bin files in the `binfilesforkilsort2`, X pre-processed .bin files in `binfilesforkilsort2` with the `_forkilsort` suffix

+*for cluster:
-*for cluster: how does kilosort handle a directory with many .bin files?*
+- how does kilosort handle a directory with many .bin files?
+- function to loop over file in a directory that have 'for kilosort in them, generate a new folder with {session} info, pass single bundle into kilosort, save file in {session} dir'
+*

 ### 2. kilosort